Rojeh-wael/University-Library-Management-System/README.md

-# BookHive - University Library Management System 📚
+# University Library Management System 📚

 A comprehensive university library management system built with C# and SQL Server, designed to streamline library operations for administrators and students.

 ## 🎯 Project Overview

-BookHive is a full-stack library management application developed as part of a database systems course.
+Our System is a full-stack library management application developed as part of a database systems course.
 The project demonstrates the complete software development lifecycle from conceptual database design to implementation of a functional application with a user-friendly interface.

 ## ✨ Features